bewest/decoding-carelink/status-quo.markdown

 I want to catch it incrementing the received counters just right again before doing so.

+What I'd like to see in the explain log is lines showing commands.py failing during download_packet with a BadCRC, stick.py picking it back up, with attempts of running the clear_buffer method incrementing the counters as expected.
+Sometimes this works, but more consistently now I seem to be getting NAK after these runs.

 ```bash
 #/bin/bash
 # make an example of an interesting log worth sharing